Wedding of Prince Albert and Lady Elizabeth Bowes-Lyon: Wedding

 The newly formed British Broadcasting Company had wanted to record and broadcast the event on radio, but the Chapter vetoed the idea (although the Dean, Herbert Edward Ryle, was in favour).
 Albert's freedom in choosing Elizabeth, not a member of a royal family, though the daughter of a peer, was considered a gesture in favour of political modernisation; previously, princes were expected to marry princesses.

 The event was not broadcast on the radio due to the Archbishop of Canterbury's concern "that men might listen to it in public houses".

+The official wedding cake was baked by London bakery McVitie & Price.
+It was made of four tiers, stood three metres high, and weighed about 350 kg.